MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-chat-file-sharing.md

     A new **Chat** window appears to the right of the video feed.

-1. To respond to the chat, place your gaze cursor over the box that says "Type a new message".
+1. To respond to the chat, place your gaze cursor over the box that says "Type a new message."

     ![Screenshot highlighting where to enter message.](media/calling-chat-file-sharing-3.png "Screenshot highlighting where to enter message")